 These quotas are owned by Manitoba Chicken Producers.

 If you are allocated a quota by MCP you are granted the right to raise that quota but you don’t own it.

 Ways to get quota

 1. Buy an existing broiler or hatching egg farm – Known as a complete farm sale, this happens when a broiler or hatching egg quota holder decides to retire from farming and sell the land, buildings, and equipment used for raising chickens or broiler breeders.
 Once an offer to purchase has been made, the buyer and seller must apply to MCP for approval to transfer the quota registration to the buyer.
 The application and approval process takes a minimum of 2 to 3 months and preliminary approval must be obtained from MCP before the buyer takes possession of the farm.

 The buyer must commit to raise chickens or broiler breeders at that location for a minimum of 5 years.
 If you are interested in buying an existing broiler or broiler breeder farm, contact a farm real estate agent to see if there are any farms available.
 The majority of broiler and broiler breeder farms are located in the south east corner of Manitoba.
 Manitoba Chicken Producers does not keep a list of farms for sale.

 2. Make a bid on the Quota Retirement Exchange – The Quota Retirement Exchange lets quota holders retire, or downsize, their farm without selling their land, buildings and equipment.
-A quota holder can offer some or all of their quota on the Exchange.
-The minimum amount of the quota the public can bid on is 30,000 kilograms for broilers, or 7000 hens for broiler breeders.
-Quota amounts below the minimums are not open for public bidding.
+A quota holder can offer some or all of their quota allotment on the Exchange.
+The minimum amount of quota allotment the public can bid on is 30,000 kilograms for broilers, or 7000 hens for broiler breeders.
+Quota allotments below the minimums are not open for public bidding.